MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/reports-email-security.md

 When you're finished configuring the filters, select **Apply**, **Cancel**, or :::image type="icon" source="../../media/m365-cc-sc-clear-filters-icon.png" border="false"::: **Clear filters**.

 If you select an entry from the details table by clicking anywhere in the row other than the check box next to the first column, an email details flyout opens.
-This details flyout is known as the _Email summary panel_ and contains summarized information that's also available on the [Email entity page](mdo-email-entity-page.md) for the message.
-For details about the information in the Email summary panel, see [The Email summary panel in Defender for Office 365 features](mdo-email-entity-page.md#the-email-summary-panel-in-defender-for-office-365-features).
+This details flyout is known as the _Email summary panel_ and contains summarized information that's also available on the [Email entity page in Defender for Office 365](mdo-email-entity-page.md) for the message.
+For details about the information in the Email summary panel, see [The Email summary panel](mdo-email-entity-page.md#the-email-summary-panel).

-The following actions are available at the top of the Email summary panel for the Threat protection status report:
+In Defender for Microsoft 365, the following actions are available at the top of the Email summary panel for the Threat protection status report:

 - :::image type="icon" source="../../media/m365-cc-sc-open-icon.png" border="false"::: **Open email entity**: For more information, see [The Email entity page in Microsoft Defender for Office 365](mdo-email-entity-page.md).
 - :::image type="icon" source="../../media/m365-cc-sc-take-actions-icon.png" border="false"::: **Take action**: For information, see [Remediate using Take action](threat-explorer-threat-hunting.md#remediate-using-take-action).